inbo/tutorials/content/tutorials/spatial_variograms/index.md

 What they really mean is that the analysis is continued on the residual of a linear regression on all spatial co-ordinates.
 In R, we can simply use `lm()`.
-The regression formula conatains the outcome variable on the left handside, and all spatial variables (`x`, `y`, sometimes `z`) on the right.
+The regression formula contains the outcome variable on the left handside, and all spatial variables (`x`, `y`, sometimes `z`) on the right.

 ``` r
 data$d <- lm(s ~ x + y, data)$residual # "d" as in "de-trending"